 Phases 1 and 2 of the Maphumulo BWSS are complete.
 Phase 3 has been split into Phase 3a - upgrade of the raw and potable pumps and Phase 3b - Upgrade of the WTW.
-Phase 3a was completed at the end-2018 and Phase 3b is scheduled for completion by 2024.
+Phase 3a was completed at the end-2018 and Phase 3b is scheduled for completion by end of 2025.
 A package plant has been installed to augment the capacity to meet the demand up to 2025.
-The package plant is limited to 3 Ml/day resulting in a maximum of 9Ml/day that can be treated.
-Phase 4 is planned to be completed by 2025.
-The estimated total cost of phases 3 and 4 of the project is R354 million.
+The package plant is limited to 3 MI/day resulting in a maximum of 9MI/day that can be treated.
+Phase 4 is planned to be completed by 2026.
+The estimated total cost of phases 3 and 4 of the project is R370 million and R500 million respectively.